odezzshuuk/linked-notes/sorted/designpatterns/javascript-design-pattern-state.md

 ## Context

-1. hold a fields reference to the [state object](#concrete-states)
+1. Holding a fields reference to the [state object](#concrete-states)
-2. one or more methods that change the state
+2. One or more methods that change the state

 ```js
 class Context {